Certain games are just better with a controller.

-The fixes that follow are all predicated on DS4 Windows being installed and that the DualShock 4 controller is connected via USB.
+NOTE: The solutions that follow all assume that your DualShock 4 controller is connected via USB and that you have DS4 Windows installed.
 If this isn’t the case, you can download DS4 Windows here.
 When downloaded, unzip the file and click on DS4Windows.

 - Navigate to the DS4 Windows file directory.